Developing Critical Thinking Skills At KS2 Using Same Surface Different Depth Problems: How I Wish I’d Taught Maths (5)

 Download the key findings from research; share with your staff, your SLT, and at your next job interview!

-There are of course various strategies we can give pupils to help them with problem solving activities.
+There are of course problem solving strategies we can give pupils to help them become better critical thinkers.
 For example, underlining the important words.
 However, this relies on pupils understanding what the important word are in the first place.

 Often, irrelevant surface features seem important to pupils whereas we experts can see they are completely irrelevant, because our domain knowledge and experience of answering many, many questions means we can spot the deep underlying structure a mile off.